 President and chief executive officer of Smithfield Foods, Inc. Mr. Pope joined Smithfield Foods in 1980 as controller, became vice president, finance in 1999, chief financial officer in 2000, and was named president and chief operating officer in 2001.
 Mr. Pope succeeded Joseph W. Luter, III as chief executive officer of Smithfield Foods in 2006.
 Prior to joining Smithfield Foods, Mr. Pope spent four years with Coopers & Lybrand.

-Mr. Sullivan joined Smithfield Foods in 2003 as vice president of internal audit, became chief accounting officer in 2007, in 2010 became vice president of finance and chief accounting officer, and in 2013 became chief financial officer.
-Prior to joining Smithfield, Mr. Sullivan spent twelve years at large public accounting and consulting firms serving a variety of clients in the manufacturing, technology and government contracting sectors.
+Mr. Sullivan became Smithfieldʼs Executive Vice President in 2015, and has been Chief Financial Officer since 2013.
+His responsibilities include overseeing consolidated finance, administrative and support services.
+Prior to these roles he had held the positions of Vice President of Finance and Chief Accounting Officer since 2010, Chief Accounting Officer since 2007, and joined Smithfield Foods in 2003 as Vice President of Internal Audit.
+Prior to joining Smithfield Mr. Sullivan spent 12 years at large public accounting and consulting firms, serving a variety of clients in the manufacturing, technology and government contracting sectors.
 He also previously served in a chief auditor capacity for a large NYSE firm.

 Dr. Dhamu Thamodaran has 29 years of work experience in the industry as of 2014.
 He joined Smithfield Foods as Director of Price Risk Management in August 1995, and has served as the Executive Vice-President and Chief Commodity Hedging Officer since 2011.
 He manages commodity hedging activities, and heads the group for research and analysis in global economy and commodities.
 Prior to joining Smithfield Foods, he worked for 10 years at John Morrell & Co. and Farmland Industries, both of which have been acquired by Smithfield Foods.